Agriculture, Fisheries and Forest

 - A History of Efforts to fulfill the international Whaling Commission's Dual Responsibility (English (PDF) / French (PDF) )

 - "Whale and Whaling" (Fisheries agency) English / Spanish / French (PDF)

 - Background and major points of the Japan's proposal for IWC Reform (PDF)

 - Proposal for IWC Reform (PDF)

-- Letter to the editor of Los Angeles times by Consul General of Japan in Los Angeles Mr. Chiba (PDF)
+- Letter to the editor of Los Angeles Time by Consul General of Japan in Los Angeles Mr. Chiba (PDF) (January 3, 2019)

-- Letter to the editor of New York times by the Press Secretary Mr. Osuga (PDF)
+- Letter to the editor of New York Times by the Press Secretary Mr. Osuga (PDF) (December 31, 2018)